-Professor Bryan Lukas is Associate Head of Research and Chair of Marketing at the University of Manchester’s Alliance Manchester Business School (AMBS).
-He also is the Academic Director of the Audi LEAD programme in the School’s executive education portfolio and is serving a three-year term as American Marketing Association (AMA) Academic Council member.
+Professor Bryan A. Lukas is Associate Head of Research and holds a Chair in Marketing at the University of Manchester’s Alliance Manchester Business School (AMBS), where he also is the Academic Director of the Audi LEAD programme in the School’s executive education portfolio.
+Bryan is an Honorary Fellow at the University of Melbourne and is serving a three-year term as AMA Academic Council member.

 Bryan’s research interests are in the field of marketing management and strategy, with a particular focus on brands and new products.
 He is known for his view that marketing needs to have a louder voice in company boardrooms and be given more strategic responsibilities.
 His research has appeared in premier peer-reviewed research publications, such as Journal of Marketing, Journal of Management, Journal of the Academy of Marketing Science, Journal of Service Research, Journal of Retailing and Journal of Product Innovation Management.
 Bryan also is a textbook co-author of Marketing Principles (Cengage, in its 3rd edition), Marketing Research (McGraw-Hill, in its 4th edition) and Marketing Management (John Wiley & Sons).

 Bryan is the recipient of a Best Services Article award and three Best Paper awards from the American Marketing Association, as well as two Best Paper awards from the Australian and New Zealand Marketing Association.
 He serves as an editorial board member of Journal of the Academy of Marketing Science and Journal of Business Research and has been on the editorial board of Journal of Marketing (2012-2018) and Journal of International Business Studies (2004-2007).